sashayd/mat/readme.md

 datasets.__version__ = 2.5.2  # used only to fetch Wikipedia sentences
 spacy.__version__ = 3.5.0  # used only to fetch Wikipedia sentences
 ```

+# Trained Matrices

+Some of the trained matrices can be found at [https://huggingface.co/sashay/linear-shortcut](https://huggingface.co/sashay/linear-shortcut).